2019 Booking Terms and Conditions

 4.6 We may operate trips in regions where standards of accommodation, transport, safety, hygiene, medical facilities and other infrastructure may, at times, be lower than those you normally expect.
 The outline itineraries given for each charter must be taken as an indication of what should be accomplished, and not as a contractual obligation on our part.
 Changes in itinerary may be caused by local political conditions, mechanical breakdown, weather, border restrictions, sickness, or other unforeseeable circumstances.

 4.7 In the event medical care becomes necessary on your trip, you may be hours travel by water, or other non-vehicular transportation from any medical facility.
 The medical facility you may be treated in may not have the same standards as hospitals or doctor’s offices in your home country.
 The medical personnel you will be treated by may not speak fluent English and have the same training as medical personnel in your home country.
 You further acknowledge that an emergency evacuation may be unavailable, expensive and delayed at your vessel location, and that the medical facilities and attention available aboard the vessel are limited.
 Decisions are made by our staff based on a variety of perceptions and evaluations of the situation at hand.
-You understand and agrees to abide by these decisions.
+You understand and agree to abide by these decisions.

 4.8 Please note that any timings are estimates only.
 These timings may be affected by operational difficulties or weather conditions.